swannodette/swannodette.github.com/_posts/2014-12-17-whats-in-a-var.md

 ## Metadata

-Metadata in Clojure is beautiful simple - it's data *about* data.
+Metadata in Clojure is beautifully simple - it's data *about* data.
 All persistent collections in Clojure support metadata.
 They allow you to arbitrarily annotate values leaving the value otherwise unchanged: